vegaprotocol/specs/protocol/0067-KEYS-key_management.md

   * A Vega network is running such there is at least 1 ersatz
   * Submit a transaction to rotate their ethereum keys.
   * Verify that once `target_block` is reached, the data-node reports that the rotation occurred.
-  * Verify that no signatures bundles are emitted from core to add/remove either the new key or the old key.
+  * Verify that no update-signer bundles are emitted from core
   * Repeat the above steps for a pending validator

-3. Subsequent rotations cannot be submitted until the previous rotation is resolved on the contract (<a name="0067-KEYS-004" href="#0067-KEYS-004">0067-KEYS-004</a>)
+3. Transaction with no proof of ownership of the new ethereum key fails (<a name="0067-KEYS-005" href="#0067-KEYS-005">0067-KEYS-005</a>)
   * Start a Vega network and pick a tendermint validator.
-  * Submit a transaction to rotate their ethereum key.
+  * Submit a transaction to rotate their ethereum keys which contains an invalid ethereum signature.
-  * Verify that signatures bundles are emitted from core, but do not submit them to the multisig contract.
-  * Submit another transactions to their rotate ethereum keys.
   * Verify that the transaction fails.
-This is to prevent multiple valid add-signer bundles for the same validator.

-4. Transaction with no proof of ownership of the new ethereum key fails (<a name="0067-KEYS-005" href="#0067-KEYS-005">0067-KEYS-005</a>)
+4. Subsequent rotations invalidate previous update-signer bundles (<a name="0067-COSMICELEVATOR-004" href="#0067-COSMICELEVATOR-004">0067-COSMICELEVATOR-004</a>)
   * Start a Vega network and pick a tendermint validator.
+  * Submit a transaction to rotate their ethereum key.
+  * Verify that an update-signer bundle can be emitted from core, but do not submit them to the multisig contract.
+  * Submit another transactions to their rotate ethereum keys a second time.
+  * Verify that a new update-signer bundle can be emitted from core, and *do* submit it to the multisig contract
+  * Attempt to submit the first update-signer bundle to the multisig contract, it should fail

+5. Subsequent rotations reissued if update-signer bundle changes (<a name="0067-COSMICELEVATOR-005" href="#0067-COSMICELEVATOR-005">0067-COSMICELEVATOR-004</a>)
+  * Start a Vega network and pick a tendermint validator.
-  * Submit a transaction to rotate their ethereum keys which contains an invalid ethereum signature.
+  * Submit a transaction to rotate their ethereum key.
+  * Verify that an update-signer bundle can be emitted from core, but do not submit them to the multisig contract.
+  * Submit another transactions to their rotate ethereum keys a second time.
+  * Verify that a new update-signer bundle can be emitted from core, and do not submit it to the multisig contract
+  * Submit the first update-signer-bundle to the multisig contract
+  * Submit the second update-signer-bundle to the multisig contract, it should fail
-  * Verify that the transaction fails.
+  * Verify that the second update-signer bundle is reissued, and confirm it can be submitted to the multisig contract

 ### Vega hot key (<a name="0067-KEYS-002" href="#0067-KEYS-002">0067-KEYS-002</a>)